ReactionMamba: Generating Short & Long Human Reaction Sequences: The Proposed Method

-The \textbf{encoder network} processes the input reaction motion sequence $\mathbf{Y}$ by first passing it through a linear layer that projects each pose into a hidden dimension $d_{model}$.
-This projected sequence is then injected into a series of Mamba-based modules Figure~\ref{fig:overview}, directly inspired by the original implementation~\cite{mambaGit}.
-Each block consists of a Mamba SSM and a gated multilayer perceptron (MLP) with $d_{intermediate}$ hidden units.
-The first block receives as input the projected reaction sequence and produces hidden states and residuals that will be used as input of the next block.
-In each block residual connection fusion applied along with RMS normalization.
-Once the sequence has passed through all interconnected blocks, a final normalization and a linear projection are used to produce the encoder output of dimensions $(T \times d_{model})$.
+The \textbf{encoder network $\mathcal{E}$} processes the input reaction motion sequence $\mathbf{Y}$ by first employing a linear layer to project each pose into a $d_{\text{model}}$-dimensional hidden space.
+As illustrated in Fig.~\ref{fig:overview}, this projected sequence is processed by a series of Mamba-based modules, following the architecture proposed in \cite{mambaGit}.
+Each block incorporates a Mamba Selective State Space Model (SSM) and a gated multilayer perceptron (MLP) with $d_{\text{intermediate}}$ hidden units.

+Within each block, residual connections and Root Mean Square (RMS) normalization are applied to stabilize the hidden state transitions.
+The initial block operates on the projected reaction sequence, while subsequent blocks ingest the hidden states and residuals from their predecessors.
+After traversing all interconnected blocks, a final normalization step and a linear projection yield the encoder features of dimension $T \times d_{\text{model}}$.
+This spatio-temporal encoder maps the reaction sequence $\mathbf{Y}$ into a sequence of latent variables $\mathbf{z} = \{\mathbf{z}_1, \dots, \mathbf{z}_T\}$, where $\mathbf{z}_i \in \mathbb{R}^{d_z}$.
+This is formulated through a variational posterior that produces the mean $\mu$ and variance $\sigma$ used for the reparameterization trick during training.